-The gaming keyboard is a worthy successor to the G11 for macro junkies who don’t have a need for an LCD but want all the other frills have to offer.
-The only disappointment is that by the omission of a green backlighting channel.
+The gaming keyboard is a worthy successor to the G11 for macro junkies who don't have a need for an LCD but want all the other frills have to offer.
+The only issue is that by the omission of a green backlighting channel.

 If there was one glaring fault to the otherwise brilliant G11 and G15 keyboards released in 2005, it was their immense footprint.
 Measuring in at 21.5″ wide and 10.25″ tall with the wrist rests attached, the keyboards consumed more than their fare share of desk space and often had trouble fitting into LAN gamers’ travel bags.
 Logitech tried to address this issue in 2007 with the smaller G15 revision 2, though this new model was widely criticized as being as inferior due to its unsightly amber backlighting, reduced screen legibility, and reduction to only a third of the original’s macro keys.

 Logitech thankfully spared the screen-less G11 the same “upgrade” treatment, but the fact remained that it was still too big for most gamers’ desks and needed to be scaled down somehow without repeating the mistakes from the G15v2.
 In 2009, Logitech again tried to address the size issue with the release of their G19 and G110 keyboards, and this time they actually succeeded.

 At 20″ wide by 9.25″ tall, the G110 is roughly 16% smaller than the original and is actually able to fit into most small duffel bags as well as Dust-Off’s “Keyboard Quiver” LAN bag.
 Even better, the keyboard’s image has undergone a dramatic redesign.
 The chilling black and gray motif combined with the keyboard’s svelte profile present a much more refined look, giving the G110 the appearance of a professional’s tool whilst retroactively making the G11 look like a Playskool toy.
 The G110 is, in a word, ninja.